scylladb/scylla-monitoring/docs/source/install/start-all.rst

 **--compose** This is an experimental option.
 When set, it initiates a two-stage process.
 Firstly, a ``docker-compose.yml`` file is created along with an ``.env`` file.
 Following this, the script executes ``docker-compose up``.
 Please note that having docker-compose is a prerequisite.

+**--scrap scrap-interval** Allows changing Prometheus scrap interval.

 Grafana Related Commands
 ------------------------

 **-G path/to/grafana data-dir** Use an external directory for the Grafana database.
 This flag places the Grafana data directory outside of its container and, by doing that, makes it persistent.
 This is only important if you are creating your own dashboards using the Grafana GUI and wish to keep them.
 If not used, each run of the containers will clear all of Grafana's information.

 **-v comma-separated versions** Each Scylla version comes with its own set of dashboards.
 By default, Grafana starts with the two latest versions.
 The ``-v`` flag allows specifying a specific version or versions.